AdobeDocs/experience-manager-65.en/help/forms/using/pdf-generation-service-fails-to-print-a-large-number-of-pdfs-on-workbench.md

 Additional factors one should consider while designing form template to help improve the memory usage:

 1. Avoid using Static Text to label a field.
 Instead, use captions in the Text Field.
-2. Don't overuse Rectangles, Line Objects and Tables.
+2. Don't overuse Rectangles, Line, Objects and Tables.
 3. Avoid using RichText and Choice Subforms if possible.
 4. Avoid excessive use of Subforms and nested Subforms.